Immunoglobulin A (IgA) Nephropathy

 - Swelling in the hands and feet (edema)

 This is the most common cause of inflammation in the glomerulus.
 It is more common in Caucasian and Asian people.
-It is most often found in people 20 to 30 years of age.
+It is most often found in people in their teens to late 30s.

 What causes IgA nephropathy?The IgA protein is a normal part of the body's immune system.
 It is not known what causes IgA deposits in the glomeruli.
 In more than 10% of affected families, it is inherited.
 Some people who inherit the gene may not have any symptoms, but could pass the gene on.
 Men are affected more often than women.

 What are the symptoms of IgA nephropathy?IgA nephropathy is a silent disease that may go unseen for years.
-But, symptoms most often start before the age of 40.
+It can happen at any age, but symptoms most often start before the age of 40.
 The most common symptom is blood in the urine (hematuria).
-It takes many years to progress to the stage where it causes problems, such as swelling, recurrent upper respiratory infections, or intestinal disease.
+It takes many years to progress to the stage where it causes problems.
+These include swelling, recurrent upper respiratory infections, or intestinal disease.
 People with IgA nephropathy may also have flank pain and a low fever.
 Very rarely, blood pressure can become dangerously high.